MelMcGee/Weather_App/README.md

 # Weather_App
-C# ASP.NET MVC Web App that shows how to connect to a REST AP, openweathermap.org, in a couple different ways.
+C# ASP.NET MVC Web App that shows how to connect to a REST API, openweathermap.org, in a couple different ways.

 Weather API Consumption Demo
 To make use of this application, please register for an API key at http://openweathermap.org/api.